|By Scott Stoll at Argonauts.com

 Folks back home say you can't do it without this or that.
 You're too young.
 Too old.

-Sure, the world winnows the Seekers.
-Some run home, tail between their legs.
+Sure, the world winnows both Dreamers and Seekers.
+The saddest tales are of those who Dream, but never set forth.
+Of those who do, some run home, tail between their legs.
 Some are lost along the way.
 Some fail their Ordeal.
 Some achieve great things, but never return to tell of them.
 Some drown within sight of shore.
 Some return home, having traded the cow for a handful of 'magic' beans.

 Some few return with treasure.
 Of wealth.
 Of mind.
 Of spirit.
 Only these few are called Heroes... and the rest Fools.